-Florida A&M Board of Governors votes to exit MEAC, join SWAC in 2021
+Florida A&M Special Committee on Athletics votes to exit MEAC, join SWAC in 2021

 FAMU becomes the first new member of the SWAC since 1999, when Alabama A&M joined.

-FAMU is the second program to leave the MEAC next summer, along with North Carolina A&T, who will join the Big South Conference next year.
+FAMU is the second program to leave the MEAC next summer, along with North Carolina A&T,

 The SWAC is currently comprised of 10 programs: Alabama A&M, Alabama State University, Alcorn State Uinversity, Jackson State University, Mississippi Valey State University, University of Arkansas at Pine Bluff, Grambling State University, Prairie View A&M, Southern University and Texas Southern University.

-In their proposal to switch conferences, FAMU says it will be financially beneficial to join the SWAC, highlighting extra potential revenue from success in football, specifically.
+FAMU says it will be financially beneficial to join the SWAC, highlighting extra potential revenue from success in football, specifically.

-Here's what FAMU could gain, financially, by switching from the MEAC to the SWAC.
-The Board of Trustees are set to vote this week.
-(Green is base numbers, orange is with football bonuses).#FangsUp https://t.co/iSsJdoDuXO pic.twitter.com/MGs6HVIpWk— WCTV Sports (@WCTVSports) June 2, 2020

 FAMU’s 2020 football schedule features the return-game of a home-and-home with SWAC member Southern.
 Since 2010, FAMU is 3-3 against current members of the SWAC.